matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 ::: warning

-Please note that in the new `0.13.0-beta.2` SDK the API layer operates with gas.
-The ergs concept is used by VM only.
+Please note that breaking changes were introduced in `zksync-web3 ^0.13.0`.
+The API layer now operates with `gas` and the `ergs` concept is only used internally by the VM.

+This tutorial will be updated shortly to reflect those changes.

 :::